retorquere/zotero-better-bibtex/ISSUE_TEMPLATE.md

-# Submitting an issue to the BBT bug tracker

-* Please verify that you are on the latest release of BBT.
+[ ] I am on the latest release of BBT and Zotero
-* If you wish to report a combination of feature requests, bug reports and general usage questions, please file a separate report for each of these.
-It is easier for me to manage them separately.
-Thank you.
-* Please use a descriptive subject for the issue you are experiencing, and describe what you've done.
-"It doesn't work" is not enough information for me to know what's going on.
-* Make yourself available for follow-up questions and testing.
-If my test suite hasn't picked it out, it's something that is particular to your system/references.
-I need the feedback so I can help you.
-* DO NOT CLOSE ISSUES unless you've opened it by accident.
-After the problem is resolved I need to still make sure the fix gets into the release, and open issues remind me of that.
+[ ] I am posting a single question, bug or feature request [ ] I have included a descriptive subject of the problem [ ] I am available for follow-up questions and testing

 # Bug classification